zbadiru/zbadiru/README.md

 E-commerce app that showcase phones and cart check out system with a payment method of paypal

 GYM-LIKER
 An instagram like app, that allows you to upload images.
-Which can be liked, committed on etc. Backend built with Ruby on Rails
+Which can be liked, committed on etc. Backend built with Ruby on Rails and Frontend built with vanilla JavaScritp.

 Contact Me